 In 1938, they were in "The Duke Is Tops" (aka "The Bronze Venus"), in which they sang "Killin' Jive."
 Another movie that year was "Two-Gun Man From Harlem," a western starring Herb Jeffries (billed as "Herbert Jeffrey") and the 4 Tones.
 The Cats backed up Jeffries on "I'm A Happy Cowboy" (although it's the 4 Tones behind him on the 1939 D&S recording).
 When I watched the clips of these songs, I noticed that bassist Chuck Barksdale didn't sing on either of them.
 This leads me to wonder if he regularly sang with the group.

-Then there was 1939's "Going Places" (with Dick Powell, Anita Louise, and Louis Armstrong), in which they appeared as stable boys, singing "Jeepers Creepers."
+Then there was 1939's "Going Places" (with Dick Powell, Anita Louise, and Louis Armstrong), in which they appeared as part of the orchestra in the "Mutiny In The Nursery" number.
+(The Jones Boys Sing Band was also in this film.)
 They can also be heard on the soundtrack of 1945's "The Clock" (starring Judy Garland and Robert Walker).
 Finally, they appeared in many short features (such as "Swingtime In The Rockies") and various all-black productions.

 At one of the functions they played, they met Victor Records' agent Lester Melrose, who offered to record them on his company's Bluebird subsidiary.
 Of the ensuing output of 21 discs for the label, all but two appeared on Bluebird's 8000 "race" series.